Thiago Almada: 2023 season

 On 25 February 2023, Almada scored two goals (one of which was a free kick) in the first game of the 2023 season, helping Atlanta gain a 2–1 win over San Jose Earthquakes.
 As a result, Almada was named MLS Player of the Week, as well as being featured in the league's Team of the Matchday.

+Botafogo

+On 6 July 2024, Almada officially joined Botafogo, of Campeonato Brasileiro Série A, signing a five-year contract with the club.
+The deal reportedly commanded a fee of $21 million (€19,5 million) plus $9 million (€7,5 million) in add-ons, in the process, it broke the transfer record both for the MLS, and the Brazilian football.
+He scored his first goal for Botafogo in a 2-1 win against Corinthians for the Campeonato Brasileiro Série A. In this short stint at Botafogo, Almada conquered the 2024 Campeonato Brasileiro Série A and 2024 Copa Libertadores, being one of the main players on the team and becoming one of the fans’ favorites, guaranteeing his place in the eternal pantheon of the club’s greatest players.

+Loan to Lyon

+On 19 December 2024, Almada announced that he would join Ligue 1 side Lyon on 5 January 2025.
+Lyon announced his arrival on 15 January 2025, as loan deal until 30 June 2025.

+Atlético Madrid

+On 15 July 2025, La Liga club Atlético Madrid announced that they had reached an agreement with Botafogo for the transfer of Almada.

 International career

 Almada played for the Argentina under-20 squad in 2019, before featuring for the under-23 squad in 2021.

-His debut in the Argentina national football team came on 23 September 2022, in Miami, during a friendly match against Honduras.
+His debut in the Argentina national team came on 23 September 2022, in Miami, during a friendly match against Honduras.

-In November 2022, Almada was officially called up to the Argentinian World Cup squad to replace injured Joaquín Correa, only five days before Argentina’s first game of the tournament.
+In November 2022, Almada was officially called up to the Argentinian World Cup squad to replace injured Joaquín Correa, only five days before Argentina's first game of the tournament.
 He was a member of the squad that ultimately won the tournament, becoming the first active MLS player to win a World Cup.
+In Argentina's final group stage game, he made his 2022 World Cup debut against Poland.
+He came on in the 83rd minute as a substitute of Alexis Mac Allister in which Argentina was victorious by 2–0.

+On 23 March 2023, Almada scored his first international goal for Argentina at the senior level during a friendly against Panama in his third appearance for the senior team, becoming the first-ever MLS-based player to score for the national team.

+Almada competed for Argentina at the 2024 Summer Olympics.